Why German Cockroaches Are So Hard to Kill (And What Actually Works)

 The Problem With Store-Bought Cockroach Sprays

 Every year, American homeowners spend hundreds of millions of dollars on over-the-counter cockroach sprays, bombs, and traps.
-And every year, German cockroach infestations persist in millions of homes despite these efforts.
-The disconnect between the money spent and the results achieved is not a coincidence—it is a predictable outcome of German cockroach biology colliding with the limitations of consumer-grade pesticide products.
+Despite these efforts, German cockroach infestations persist in millions of homes.
+This disconnect between money spent and results achieved is not a coincidence—it is a predictable outcome of German cockroach biology colliding with the limitations of consumer-grade pesticide products.

-Understanding why German cockroaches survive common treatments is not just academically interesting.
-It is practically essential for anyone who wants to actually solve the problem instead of repeatedly spending money on products that provide temporary relief at best.
+Understanding why German cockroaches survive common treatments is practically essential for anyone who wants to solve the problem instead of repeatedly spending money on products that provide temporary relief at best.

 Reason 1: Widespread Pesticide Resistance